NexusBot-official/Nexus/PRIVACY_POLICY.md

 ## Children's Privacy (COPPA Compliance)

-Nexus Bot is not intended for users under 13 years of age (Discord's minimum age requirement).
+Sentinel Bot is not intended for users under 13 years of age (Discord's minimum age requirement).

 ### Our Policy: